na-na-hi/renget/archive/smgenskins.md

  - Chang'E
    - /

+ - Charon
+   - \

  - Charybdis
-   - /
+   - \

  - Chernobog
-   - Angel = Beads
+   - Archangel Chernobog used to have a Skin Advantage issue, where his Ult's VFX made him shimmer golden - the same colour as CC immunity.
+This has since been changed / fixed, and his Ult-buff makes him shimmer blue instead.

  - Chiron
-   - /
+   - \

  - Chronos
-   - Chronos 64
+   - Super Chronos 64 nets a ban at the SPL level, presumably for it's hugely overblown and distracting / obscuring Ult windup VFX.

  - Cliodhna
-   - /
+   - \

  - Cthulhu
    - Cthulhu's Passive debuff has different levels of effect-intensity, depending on how many stacks he has applied to a target.
-On his default skin, this effect is subtle; but his other skins generally make it much more clear when you want to use your 1 / Consume on them, for a phat Fear and a perma-stack of Passive.
+On his default skin / recolours, this effect is subtle; but his other skins generally make it much more clear when you want to use your 1 / Consume on them, for a phat Fear and a perma-stack of Passive.
 This goes both ways (as it helps enemies see how stacked they are without needing to skim their debuff bar), but for the most part it'll help you more.
    - CthUwU's 2 / Puddle has poorly defined edges.

  - Cu Chulainn
    - EUnited has extremely clear and distinct damage-pulses.
 The closest otherwise is Beast Within; the rest fade out similar to Mystical Mail's VFX.

  - Cupid
-   - Mighty Mage Cupid has an extremely visible star orbit him and easily noticeable twinkling SFX when his Passive is fully stacked.
+   - \

  - Da Ji
-   - /
+   - \

  - Danzaburou
-   - /
+   - \

  - Discordia
    - Pixel Chaos Discordia has a semi-transparent 1 / Explosion, an extremely feint 2 / Frenzy startup, a deafeningly loud 3 / Cloud (and loud Basics) and an Ult with noticeably different VFX than her usual indicator *(it's a large cube that travels in a straight line across the floor, rather than a spinning orb)*.
 The combination of these, results in it netting itself an SPL ban.

  - Erlang Shen
-   - /
+   - \

  - Eset
-   - /
+   - \

  - Fafnir
-   - /
+   - \

  - Fenrir
    - Fenrir's Metal Carnage notoriously has extremely loud footstep and ability SFX.
 Say goodbye to any semblence of surprise against players with audio on - for Fenrir in the Jungle, this skin has a clear Skin Disadvantage ~~but can be advantageous when playing him in Support, depending on how you use this information.~~
-   - Mastery / Legendary Skins slightly obscures the startup of Fenrir's Ult, and while minor, is Skin Advantage.
+   - Mastery / Legendary Skins slightly obscures the startup of Fenrir's Ult and use of Beads, and while minor, is Skin Advantage.

  - Freya
    - \

  - Ganesha
-   - Cosmic Fortune / Runic Machina
+   - Cosmic Fortune / Runic Machina is banned at an SPL level.
+No idea why.

  - Geb
    - G.E.B.1 / Optimus Prime have much clearer 'transformations' on Geb's 1, making it somewhat easier to aim and land.

  - Gilgamesh
-   - Divine Wind
+   - Divine Wind Gilgamesh is banned at an SPL level.
+Possibly because it alters his silhouette too much, possibly because it adds an additional VFX to his Ult (swords crashing down) that make it much harder to see through.

  - Guan Yu
-   - Guan's 3 / Spinning Shred has a deceptively long range to it.
+   - Guan Yu's 3 / Spinning Shred has a deceptively long range to it.
 The Shadow and Infernal Beast have pronounced VFX on this ability, making it easier to gauge where you'll hit things with it.

  - Hachiman
    - \

  - Hades
-   - Ragnarok
+   - Ragnarok Hades is banned at an SPL level, likely due to the global skybox shift on Ult being distracting.
-   - Crow of Demis Hades model is so huge it
+   - Crow of Demise Hades model is so huge it begins to obscure the players FoV.

  - He Bo
    - He Bro / Sydney Shredder is lower to the ground than default, thus obscuring less of the screen.
+Despite being skin advantage and having a notably different silhouette, this skin has history of being allowed in the SPL.

  - Heimdallr
    - \

  - Hel
+   - Order and Chaos Hel's palette swaps don't flow with the rest of her skins - the Healing-stance is the more dark / blue-tinted one, while the Damage stance is the brighter / red-tinted one.
+This is enough to even net it a ban at the SPL.
-   - Eclipse Summoner Hel Order and Chaos Hel
+   - Eclipse Summoner Hel's heap of additional effects are generally considered distracting.

  - Hera
    - Lilac Bloom has a much more pronounced hip-sway.
-Whether that's an advantage or a disadvantage depends on if you.
+Whether that's an advantage or a disadvantage depends on if you can keep your focus off of it.

  - Hercules
    - Grand Slam Hercules uses a thin baseball bat instead of a huge club.
 As a result it obscures less of his model's vision, making it generally 'easier' to see what's going on, and possibly get his Blink-chain off.
+While not extreme enough to net it a ban, it is old enough to be known as the go-to tryhard skin.

  - Horus
    - \